tyru/java-json-hyper-schema-validator/README.md

 # Requirements

 * Java SE 8
-* If you want JAX-RS support
-  * JAX-RS 2.0 (Java EE 7)
+* Support JAX-RS 2.0 (Java EE 7) or later (if you want JAX-RS support)
-* If you want Spring support
+* Support Spring MVC 4.2.0.RELEASE or later (if you want Spring MVC support)
-  * Spring ver x.y.z